abhinav80066/abhinav80066/README.md

 ![build: passing](https://img.shields.io/badge/build-passing-success)
 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp; I'm a software developer and a problem solver.
+💡 &nbsp; I'm a software developer and a problem solver.\
-💻 &nbsp;I'm currently exploring Web development and mobile app development.\ --> 🎓&nbsp;I'm pursuing a Bachelor's degree in Computer Science (B.Tech, Computer Science and Engineering, 2022 Batch).\
+💻 &nbsp;I'm currently exploring Web development and mobile app development.\ 🎓&nbsp;I'm pursuing a Bachelor's degree in Computer Science (B.Tech, Computer Science and Engineering, 2022 Batch).\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence and Machine Learning.\
 ✍️ &nbsp;In my free time, I play guitar, football and pursue writing as my hobbies.\